Configuration Parameters

 Maximum idle time for the component.
 When the specified period of time expires, the component shuts down.

-If the None value is set, the component will functionate eternally; the SIGTERM signal will not be sent if the components goes idle.
+If the None value is set, the component will function indefinitely; the SIGTERM signal will not be sent if the component goes idle.

 TemplatesDir